bloxstreet/support/guides/training-guide.md

 {: .text-blue-000 }
 {: .no_toc }

-**Trainer:** *Congratulations, you have passed the Greeting Test!
+**Trainer:** *Congratulations, you have all passed the Greeting Test!
 We will now move on to the Cafe Test.*

 **Trainer:** *In this test, treat me as a guest who has approached your cafe register.
 Make sure to say your greeting when I approach you.*